The chance of a pregnancy after vasectomy is unlikely – but it can happen.

 The surgery doesn’t remove sperm but rather its pathway out of the testes.

-If the vas deferens reconnects, sperm may have their roadway opened up again and might just be eager to travel towards an awaiting egg.
+If the vas deferens reconnects (through scar tissue formation), sperm may have their roadway opened up again and might just be eager to travel toward an awaiting egg.

 So how might this happen?